roman-milk/roman-milk.github.io/danny.md

  As I drove home I wondered about what had just happened.
 I wasn't sorry that it had, but I just could not figure out why.
 Why had Pauline, who had every guy in school hot for her and who had never (not to my knowledge anyway) had to go after a guy come after me.
 To me it did not make sense, but I doubted that I would ever know the answer to that question.

  When I got home the first person I saw when I walked into the house was my sister Nancy.
 She looked at me and smiled as she made the 'shame shame' motion with her fingers and I realized that she knew just what I had been doing.
 I just shrugged and held my hands out in a "What?
 Who me?" gesture and headed up to my room to put away my book bag.
-Report_Story #2